What makes one fire starter better than another for survival?

 13. SE All-Weather Emergency Fire Starter and Magnesium Fuel Bar

 This fire starter combines the spark-producing capability of a Ferro rod with the heat of magnesium.
-To use, you first use the scraper or a knife to shave off some magnesium from the bar.
-Then you strike the Ferro rod which is built into the side of the bar.
+You first use the scraper or a knife to shave off some magnesium from the bar.
+Then you strike the Ferro rod, which is built into the side of the bar.
 The sparks from the Ferro rod quickly ignite the magnesium.

-This is a particularly good option for survivalists who aren’t great at blowing embers into flames.
-The magnesium bar is also incredibly useful for fire starting when you don’t have any other good tinder available; it’s easier to carry around one magnesium bar than a zillion Vaseline-coated cotton balls – though the cotton balls ignite easier.
+This is an excellent option for survivalists who aren’t great at blowing embers into flames.
+The magnesium bar is also handy for fire-starting when you don’t have any other good tinder available; it’s easier to carry around one magnesium bar than a zillion Vaseline-coated cotton balls – though the cotton balls ignite easier.

-On a downside, the Ferro rod built into this fire starter is very small.
+On the downside, the Ferro rod built into this fire starter is tiny.
 It doesn’t do a great job of throwing sparks.
-Any of the other Ferro rod fire starters reviewed here will do a much better job; the main reason to choose this one is to have the magnesium for tinder.
-They don’t list how many lights you’ll get out of this but I’d estimate about 300.
+Any other Ferro rod fire starters reviewed here will do a much better job; the main reason to choose this one is to have the magnesium for tinder.
+They don’t list how many lights you’ll get out of this, but I’d estimate about 300.

 Types of Survival Fire Starters

 There are many different types of lighters.
 These pros and cons are for the ones which use fuel.
 Even within fuel-based lighters, there are numerous types, and some are better than others for survival.

 - Many different types